 Will you travel during the holidays?
 If so, what is the plan for your cat?
 If your cat is not accustomed to traveling, it's probably best to leave her behind.
 Or, take steps to get your cat used to car travel.
 You may be able to fly with your cat, but most owners avoid this unless the trip is long-term.

 Consider finding a pet sitter who will visit the house at least twice a day to put out fresh food and water and scoop the litter boxes.
-Many pet sitters will stick around for a little in case you cat wants some lap time or play time.
+Many pet sitters will stick around for a little in case your cat wants some lap time or playtime.
 Your pet sitter may even text you daily pictures of your cat while you are away.

 10 of 10

 Giving someone a cat or kitten as a gift may seem like a sweet gesture, but it's a bad idea.
 Cats given to children may be forgotten once the holiday season passes and the novelty wears off.
 Giving a cat to an adult is asking quite a lot.
 Are you sure the person wants to take on the responsibility of cat ownership?
 What if the person wanted to choose their cat?

 Becoming a cat owner is a serious step for both children and adults.
 Be sure the recipient is ready for the commitment before you give the gift.
 Better yet, give a cat collar or toy as a gift and tell the recipient that you will go together to adopt a cat after the holidays are over.

 Holiday Safety Tips for Cat Owners.
 VCA Animal Hospitals.

 Disorders of the Stomach and Intestines in Cats.
 Merck Veterinary Manual.